-If you want to work in Myanmar, the first thing you need is a registered subsidiary.
+If you want to expand your company in Myanmar, informally known as Burma, the first thing you need is a registered subsidiary.
 However, incorporating in the country is often more difficult than you may expect, as you have to learn a whole new set of laws and how to set up a Myanmar subsidiary.
 Do you have the time, knowledge, and energy to set up a subsidiary while continuing to run your company?
 If not, you can rely on Globalization Partners for a fast and easy expansion process.

-Do you know how to set up a Myanmar subsidiary based on your location and type of entity?
+Do you know how to set up a Burmese subsidiary based on your location and type of entity?
 Many companies don’t understand how the incorporation process changes depending on certain factors.
-First, you need to find the best city or region within Myanmar with the friendliest incorporation laws.
+First, you need to find the best city or region within the country with the friendliest incorporation laws.
 If you’re not familiar with the different locations, work with an expert who can recommend the right place for your office.

 You should also decide on the entity that will support your business goals.
 In Myanmar, you can incorporate as a limited liability company (LLC), joint venture company, public limited company, branch office, or representative office.
 If you want to work like a resident company, we recommend incorporating as an LLC since it will give you more freedom.
 However, if you’ll handle only a few activities, you should use a branch or representative office structure.